Dulinag/FaceSpecs/README.md

 #### Localized Uploading:

 All photos uploaded for recognition is solely locally stored and removed upon refreshing the website for both privacy and storage reasons.
+You may upload many photos under one label to get better results for recognition.
 ```javascript
 let form = document.getElementById("inputForm");
 form.addEventListener("submit", onSubmit)